sindreij/willow/README.md

 Note how much the rust code resembles the Elm code.
 The `Msg` is translated from a Elm `type` to a Rust `enum`, but apart from having different names and syntax its exactly the same.
 The `Model` is becoming a Rust struct.
 The largest change is in the `update` function.
-Rust has no built in support for immutable structures, so instead we mutate the model.
+Rust has no built-in support for immutable structures, so instead we mutate the model.

 Rust's powerful borrow system means that we can control where the model is mutable, meaning that we can only change it here in the update-function, and not for example in the view-function.
 Therefore I think using mutations here will not mean that we are less safe than in Elm code.

-At last we have the main function, which returns a `Program<Model, Msg>`.
+Last we have the main function, which returns a `Program<Model, Msg>`.
 Exactly the same as the `Program () model msg` returned from the main function in the Elm app.
 It's interesting to what degree the types work out to look the same.